zhihanyang2022/gmm-reparam/README.md

 Below are two ways to use this repo.

-Note: Local minima is a known problem for optimizing latent variable models.
+Local minima is a known problem for latent variable models.
 In 2D, this problem can be by-passed by having a mixture of a lot of Gaussians, as I have done here.
-For higher dimensionalities, this might not be a good strategy due to the curse of dimensionality, though my code supports arbitrary dimensionality and should run just fine.
+For higher dimensionalities, this might not be a good strategy due to the curse of dimensionality, though my code supports arbitrary dimensionality and would run just fine.

 ## Example 1: density estimation given a dataset